 As a small rehab, it is evident at Searidge Alcohol Rehab that we believe every resident counts.
 This is why we not only maintain a capacity of 12 residents in our alcohol addiction treatment program, but also ensure that every single one of them enjoys the privacy and comfort of their own large room, a personal patio overlooking the grounds and a private bathroom with bathtub and shower.

-At Searidge we equip our residents with a number of techniques that help create a better environment for sleep through psychotherapy, pharmacotherapy and alternative therapy.
-Residents will be able to practice these addiction recovery techniques in the comfort of their large private room.
+At Searidge we equip our residents with a number of techniques that help create a better environment for sleep through psychotherapy, pharmacotherapy, and alternative therapy.
+Residents will be able to practice these addiction recovery techniques in the comfort of their large private rooms.
 Activities such as meditation could be done outside on the personal patio overlooking the vast property or in the privacy of the room.
 It can help clear the mind of troublesome thoughts before bedtime.

 ALCOHOL ADDICTION TREATMENT AND SLEEP DEPRIVATION

 All of the effects are significant for anyone struggling with alcohol addiction.
-As alcoholism itself greatly alters bodily functions, depresses the immune system and can lead to unpredictable moods, it creates a difficult cycle that often contributes to further alcohol abuse.
+As alcoholism itself greatly alters bodily functions, depresses the immune system, and can lead to unpredictable moods, it creates a difficult cycle that often contributes to further alcohol abuse.

-For this reason we at Searidge Alcohol Rehab place a significant emphasis on the importance of comfortable and quiet private rooms where our residents in alcohol addiction treatment can recover in peace and benefit from the possibilities of a good night’s sleep.
+For this reason, we at Searidge Alcohol Rehab place a significant emphasis on the importance of comfortable and quiet private rooms where our residents in alcohol addiction treatment can recover in peace and benefit from the possibilities of a good night’s sleep.
 Reversing the effects of sleep deprivation not only improves health significantly but also increases the chance of recovery enormously.
-When it comes to recovering from alcohol addiction, sleep is a crucial part in the foundation for recovery.
+When it comes to recovering from alcohol addiction, sleep is a crucial part of the foundation for recovery.